ocastilloreyes/petgem/doc/source/Manual.rst

 Once a solution of a 3D CSEM survey has been obtained, it should be post-processed by using a visualization program.
-PETGEM does not do the visualization by itself, but it generates output files (ASCII, `PETSc <https://www.mcs.anl.gov/petsc/>`__ and MATLAB formats are supported) with the electric responses at receivers positions.
+PETGEM does not do the visualization by itself, but it generates output files (hdf5 is supported) with the electric responses and receivers positions.
 It also gives timing values in order to evaluate the performance.

 `Figure 7.5`_ shows an example of PETGEM output for the first modelling case